@hebcal/core

 Methods

-• Returns the date that a parsha occurs or null if the parsha doesn't occur this year
+• Returns the date a parsha is read this year, or null if it does not occur in this year's schedule.

 Parameters